F-Joker/Code-Demo/README.md

 # Code-Demo
-This Repository contains three python demos all coded in jupyter notebook
+This repository contains three python demos all coded in jupyter notebook